JavierEspinMegias/barbara/README.md

-# barbara show me the path
+# barbara, show me the path